microsoft/aed-go-learn-content/README.md

-# Learning Path: Get started with Go development
+# Learning Path: Take your first steps with Go development

 ## Timeline